CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

 #### Publish and share your map

-Once you visualize and publish a map, you can get a link to share the map or embed it to a website or blog.
-For details, see [Publishing and sharing maps](#publishing-and-sharing-maps) to get started.
+Once you visualize and publish a map, you can get a link to share the map, embed it to a website or blog CARTO 3 Builder lets you GET THE LINK to share a link to your map, EMBED IT using HTML code for a blog or website or USE the map token for the development of applications.
+For details, see [Publishing and sharing maps](../../maps/publishing-and-sharing-maps).